salshaw749/Towers-of-Hanoi/README.md

 For this project you don't need any dependencies or libraries.
 Just make sure that you've installed python3, you can check by oppening your terminal and write  `python -V`.
 However, you can pull the files and start plying from your terminal!
 By writting this command `python3 script.py`.
 ENJOY!

+### Output Sample

+> ...Current Stacks...
+Left Stack: [3, 2, 1]
+Middle Stack: []
+Right Stack: []

+Which stack do you want to move from?

+Enter L for Left
+Enter M for Middle
+Enter R for Right
+L

+Which stack do you want to move to?

+Enter L for Left
+Enter M for Middle
+Enter R for Right
+M